TempleDSS/LEADING/README.md

 Place to store teaching materials and resources relating to LEADING fellowship

+## Relevant Resources

-For relevant resources for querying Wikidata, see our Wikidata repository: https://github.com/TempleDSS/Wikidata
+For querying Wikidata, see our Wikidata repository: https://github.com/TempleDSS/Wikidata

 # Curriculum